exceljs/exceljs/README.md

 I have just one request; If you submit a pull request for a bugfix, please add a unit-test or integration-test (in the spec folder) that catches the problem.
  Even a PR that just has a failing test is fine - I can analyse what the test is doing and fix the code from that.

+To be clear, all contributions added to this library will be included in the library's MIT licence.

 # Backlog

 <ul>